Tengliu

-Tengliu (滕六) is the goddess of snow in Chinese mythology.
+Tengliu (滕六) is the god of snow in Chinese mythology.
 Tengliu first appeared in the Tang dynasty and later became a popular cultural figure in the Ming dynasty through the development in the Song dynasty.

 Origin

-Since the Song dynasty, the snow goddess Tengliu has appeared widely in songs and fu.
-As a result, the goddess had a major influence on the belief system and language expression system of Chinese culture.
+Since the Song dynasty, the snow god Tengliu has appeared widely in songs and fu.
+As a result, the god had a major influence on the belief system and language expression system of Chinese culture.

 In the book Mengzi Waishu (孟子外书), the writings explain that Teng Wengong was allowed to have a relationship with Tengliu, something widely circulated in the Song dynasty.
 The story of the Song dynasty became more deeply rooted in the hearts of the people.